schmich/instascan/README.md

 ### scanner.addListener('active', callback)

 - Raised when the scanner becomes active as the result of [`scanner.start`](#scannerstartcamera) or the tab gaining focus.
+- If `opts.video` element was specified, it will have the `active` CSS class.
 - `callback`: `function ()`

 ### scanner.addListener('inactive', callback)

 - Raised when the scanner becomes inactive as the result of [`scanner.stop`](#scannerstop) or the tab losing focus.
+- If `opts.video` element was specified, it will have the `inactive` CSS class.
 - `callback`: `function ()`

 ### Instascan.Camera.getCameras()